tomvandig/schema-lang/readme.md

             }
         }
     ],
-    [ <-- object4 only in the lower layer
+    [ <-- object4 only in the upper layer
         {
             "layers": [
                 "upper_layer"